element-hq/element-web/docs/config.md

       this number is exceeded, the user will not be able to join a given call.
     - `brand`: Optional name for the app.
 Defaults to `Element Call`.
 This is used throughout the application in various strings/locations.
-    - `guest_spa_url`: Optional url for an Element Call SPA URL.
+    - `guest_spa_url`: Optional Element Call single-page app (SPA) URL for guest links.
 If this is set Element Web will expose the option to share a join link to public video rooms which can be shared to non matrix users.
       The guest SPA typically is setup to use a homeserver that allows users to register without email ("passwordless guest users") and to federate.